adelasantosd/normtrace-disability-rights/references/countries/mexico/sistema-juridico.md

 - treat budget-conditioned obligations with caution;
 - and situate domestic analysis within the constitutional and treaty-based human rights framework.

-In the Mexican context, legal adequacy often depends as much on institutional architecture and competence allocation as on the wording of rights provisions themselves
+In the Mexican context, legal adequacy often depends as much on institutional architecture and competence allocation as on the wording of rights provisions themselves.